e13tech/blog/Web/input/posts/leadership-defending-your-team.md

 Title: Leadership - Defending Your Team Against Toxic Clients
-Lead: Integrity is one of the most important traits of a great leader, but it's not always easy to maintain, especially when it’s tested in real-world situations.
+Lead: Integrity is one of the most important traits of a great leader, but it's not always easy to maintain, especially when it's tested in real-world situations.
 In Simon Sinek's video Top 3 Leadership Traits, he highlights how closely integrity and courage are connected.
-In my own experience, I’ve found that standing by your values sometimes takes just as much courage as any bold decision.
+In my own experience, I've found that standing by your values sometimes takes just as much courage as any bold decision.
 I was recently reminded of this when I had to balance my integrity as a leader with the realities of client relationships in the consulting world.
 Published: 9/29/2024
 Image: images/posts/faceoff.png
 Author: JJ Bussert